 According to NBC News, the closed-loop is designed to prevent Covid-19 from spreading.
 Since the restrictions keep Olympic residents apart from visitors and require them to travel about on high-speed trains, popping out to a bar isn’t exactly easy.

 The closed-loop means many of the public spaces have remained empty, and the fact the athletes’ friends and family stayed home means even fewer people are around, NBC News reported.
 But the athletes are still managing to have a good time while remaining safe.

 Some of them, like American luger Summer Britcher, have been sharing what it’s like to live inside the Olympic village on TikTok.
 She’s posted videos of her accommodations, as well as from the opening ceremony.
 While Britcher and fellow Team USA teammates may not be out partying during this year’s Winter Games, her TikToks did make it on the news back in her town of Lake Placid, New York, and were even played on a screen at her local sports bar.

-In addition to the host city’s rules, each team may set its own policies around athletes drinking, since there’s nothing like a hangover to mess with your mat gymnastics routine.
+Besides the host city’s rules, however, each team may set its own policies around athletes drinking, since there’s nothing like a hangover to mess with your performance.
 Some individual teams have strict policies about their athletes hitting the sauce: Dutch gymnast Yuri van Gelder was expelled from the 2016 Brazil Olympic Games after drinking in Rio.
 Back in 2013, the Australian Olympic Committee started banning its own athletes from bringing any personal alcohol into the dormitories, but athletes were permitted to "drink responsibly" offsite.
 What’s more, even if it were a “normal” Olympics year, the legal drinking age in Japan is 20, and plenty of athletes are still in their teens.

 This article was originally published on